 Customer Service and Support System: HubSpot Service Hub

-All of these features contribute to your reps' ability to deepen relationships with customers, build a sense of trust, personalize support, and obtain feedback to improve the customer experience and retention for the long haul.
+All of these features contribute to your reps' ability to deepen relationships with customers, build trust, personalize support, and obtain feedback to improve the customer experience for the long haul.

 Even positive reviews present timely opportunities to delight customers.
 For instance, if a customer leaves positive feedback, send them a thank you letter.
-This is a great way to go above-and-beyond for your customers and show them you really care about their business.
-As a result, you'll be more likely to retain that customer.
+This is a great way to show customers you care about their business.
+As a result, you'll be more likely to retain users.

 Customer Feedback System: HubSpot Customer Feedback Software

 HubSpot's Customer Feedback Software helps you understand your customers on an individual level so you can effectively identify areas for growth.
-Easily send surveys to customers to get qualitative and quantitative feedback from your customers.
-You can send these surveys directly to recipients via email so they can access and respond to them quickly.
+Easily email surveys directly to customers to get qualitative and quantitative feedback.

 HubSpot will also help you increase feedback response rates by recommending which type of survey you should deploy (NPS, customer effort score, or customer satisfaction) based on your unique goals.
 This will also help you determine how happy your customers are with your business at different points throughout the buyer's journey.

-The tool tracks all customer feedback on a dashboard so you have access to visualizations and reports for your data in one place — and once new feedback comes in, your dashboard will automatically be updated for you.
+The tool tracks all customer feedback on a dashboard.
+You can then access visualizations and reports for your data in one place.
+Once new feedback comes in, your dashboard will automatically be updated for you.